mozilla/bedrock/docs/install.rst

 Installation
 ------------

-It's a simple `Playdoh
-<http://playdoh.readthedocs.org/en/latest/index.html>`_ instance, which is a Django project.

 These instructions assume you have `git` and `pip` installed.
 If you don't have `pip` installed, you can install it with `easy_install pip`.

 Start by getting the source::